111116/webosu/README.md

 ## NOTES

-currently using sound.js for hitsound, but not music.
+- currently using sound.js for hitsound, but not music.

-don't know what `firefox` and `api` is for...
+- don't know what `firefox` and `api` is for...

-cursor > approach > follow ?= hitcircle = slider
+- cursor > approach > hitcircle = slider > follow

-If a slider is longer than given, just truncated it -- This is what's done in osu! lazer.
+- If a slider is longer than given, just truncated it -- This is what's done in osu! lazer.

-About antialiasing: just blur the texture a little bit...
+- About antialiasing: just blur the texture a little bit...

 ## TODO